ajylee/gpaw-rtxs/doc/documentation/xc/vdw.rst

 Real-space method vdW-DF
 ------------------------------------

-It is also possible to use the much slower real-space method for evaluating the nonlocal correlation energy, which could make sense for (very) small systems.
+It is also possible to use the much slower real-space method for non-selfconsistent evaluations of the nonlocal correlation energy, which might make sense for (very) small systems.
-This method is not selfconsistent and can only be used in the perturbative method described above.
 To use the real-space method one must import a class and set a few parameters:

 >>> from gpaw.xc.vdw import RealSpaceVDWFunctional